samanthacsik/Intro-to-the-Tidyverse/README.md

 R-Ladies Meetup May 2019
 Leaders: An Bui, Sam Csik

+## Getting started
+If you are participating in the workshop, you may either (a) work on the intro_to_the_tidyverse_TEMPLATE.Rmd, which leaves space for participants to type code alongside the instructors, or (b) follow along in the intro_to_the_tidyverse_KEY.Rmd, which has all of the information and code we will be reviewing.
+Download the intro_to_the_tidyverse_KEY.html for a knitted (and much easier to read) version of the KEY.
+Data

 ## Outline
 1. What is the tidyverse?
 2. Useful functions to know